Accessing the inspector

-Clicking on a web socket request opens the usual sidebar to reveal additional details, with the addition of a new Messages panel, which can be used to inspect web socket frames sent and received through the selected connection.
+Clicking on a web socket request opens the usual sidebar to reveal additional details.
+Choose the Reponse tab to inspect web socket frames sent and received through the selected connection.

 The live-updated table shows data for sent (green arrow) and received (red arrow) frames.
 Each frame expands on click, so you can inspect the formatted data.

 You can use the pause/resume button in the Network Monitor toolbar to stop intercepting web socket traffic.
 This allows you to capture only the frames that you are interested in.

 Filtering web socket frames

 To focus on specific messages, frames can be filtered using the filter at the top of the Messages panel.

 There are also predefined filters, available in the tool bar of the Response pane, grouped into a selection list.

 The following filters are available:

 - Displays all messages (by default, except control messages).